On Payment Channels in Asynchronous Money Transfer Systems: Bidirectional payment channel

 \item $\textit{transfer}((a,b),\amount)$.
 A payment in channel $(a,b)$ is possible if the channel is open, if the caller process is a valid owner of either $a$ or $b$, and the caller's balance in the channel is enough to make the payment.
 Otherwise, it does nothing.
 After the call ends, the state $\biChannel(a,b)$ is changed to reflect the payment.

 \item $\textit{close}((a,b), )$.
 This call can be invoked if the caller process is a valid owner of either $a$ or $b$.
-The close of the channel is successful if the process that invokes the call does not try to close it with balance that exceeds the amount it has in the channel.
+The close of the channel is successful if the process that invokes the call does not try to close it with balance that is not the amount it has in the channel.
 Otherwise, the call fails and does nothing.
 The call transfers to accounts $a,b$ their balances from the channel, and then changes its status to $\bot$.
-This call returns \textit{success} or \textit{fail} to indicate the outcome of the call. \end{itemize}
+This call returns \textit{success} or \textit{fail} to indicate the outcome of the call. \end{itemize} In this paper, we consider sequentially consistent bidirectional channels.